hannulatvv/Portfolio/README.md

-# About projects I have worked on
+# Links to projects I have worked on

 ### [Mining Game for Education And Learning](https://www.migael.fi/)